Jordan Trail: 675 km through the splendors of Jordan

 When the visitor stands on the large colonnaded terrace of Umm Qays (ancient Greek city of Gadara), the landscape invites contemplation.
 In the distance, one can see the Sea of Galilee (also known as Lake Tiberias), where several episodes in the life of Jesus are recounted in the Gospels, including the walking on the waters and the miraculous fishing.
 Upstream, the Golan Heights, former Syrian territory now occupied by the Israelis, tells a story of the Arab-Israeli conflict.
 Below, the Jordan River provides a natural border between Jordan and Israel.
 From here, the Jordan Trail heads to the south of the country.

-Until Ajloun, it is also the greenest part of Jordan.
+As far as Ajloun, this is also the greenest part of Jordan.
 As you leave the road, a large sign reads in English and Arabic "The Beginning of the Jordan Trail".
-The trail starts on a 4×4 road before rolling along the fields of olive trees on rocky singles, quickly leaving the last villages around.
-We cross herds of goats and their shepherds and we watch over the water that we brought with us.
-Jordan is one of the poorest countries in terms of water, with a rainfall of 110 mm per year, while the arid climate and the absence of lakes force the State to regularly buy its water from Israel.
+The trail begins on a 4×4 road, then winds along olive groves on rocky singles, quickly leaving the last villages behind.
+You come across herds of goats and their shepherds, and keep an eye on the water you've brought with you.
+Jordan is one of the most water-poor countries in the world, with rainfall of just 110 mm per year, while its arid climate and lack of lakes force the state to buy water from Israel on a regular basis.

 Dead Sea : Between salt blocks and ochre cliffs